 How Pornography Contributes to Climate Change

-It stands to reason that if there are over 110 million views of high definition porn videos a day from just one company, it is using up an awful lot of energy.
+Porn is a big industry.
+A single supplier streams over 110 million high definition porn videos a day.
+It stands to reason it is using up an awful lot of energy.
 See this important new study by a French group on just how much internet pornography is contributing to CO2 emissions and climate change.
 Porn is contributing 0.2% of all greenhouse gas emissions.
 For every metre of sea-level rises, porn will contribute 2 millimetres.
 Porn is causing damage to the whole planet!

 UK Government to provide £30 million fund to protect child-abuse victims and track down offenders

 It is often forgotten how much addiction to internet pornography is contributing to the staggering rise in child sexual abuse offending.
 It’s good that this money is being made available to help with prevention and to educate the public about the risks of easy access to all kinds of internet pornography and the risks of escalation.
 See the full story here.